We are a friendly, caring practice with a strong sense of teamwork and innovation. We want you, the patient, to feel that you are important to us.

 General Data Protection Regulation (GDPR)

-From the 25th May a new General Data Protection Regulation (GDPR) comes into effect.
+A new General Data Protection Regulation (GDPR) came into effect in May 2018.

 How we use your information